AAZINSHAIKH/aazinshaikh/README.md

 <div align="center">
-## Hi there, I am Aazin 👋
+<h2> Hi there, I am Aazin </h2> 👋

-A Software Engineer having around 2 years of experience and a Master of Science in Computer Science graduate SWE intern at Apple | Indiana University (2024)
+**A Software Engineer having around 2 years of experience and a Master of Science in Computer Science graduate** SWE intern at Apple | Indiana University (2024)
 </div>